Aliases for ATP1B1 Gene

 GeneCards Summary for ATP1B1 Gene

 ATP1B1 (ATPase Na+/K+ Transporting Subunit Beta 1) is a Protein Coding gene.
 Diseases associated with ATP1B1 include thyrotoxic periodic paralysis and megalencephalic leukoencephalopathy with subcortical cysts.
-Among its related pathways are Platelet activation, signaling and aggregation and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are cGMP-PKG signaling pathway and Aldosterone-regulated sodium reabsorption.
 GO annotations related to this gene include ATPase binding and ATPase activator activity.
 An important paralog of this gene is ATP1B3.

 UniProtKB/Swiss-Prot for ATP1B1 Gene